WouterSioen/pre-commit/README.md

 This is a pre commit script that checks added, copied, modified or renamed files for syntax errors and PSR2 coding standards.

+## Installation

+Put the pre-commit file in the .git/hooks/ folder in your git repository.

+Don't forget to make the pre-commit file executable

+	chmod +x .git/hooks/pre-commit

 ## Dependencies

 ### php codesniffer